Craig Anderson (bishop)

-Craig Barry Anderson (born February 12, 1942) is an American retired bishop of the Episcopal Church who served as the Bishop of South Dakota from 1984 to 1992.
+Craig Barry Anderson (February 12, 1942 – January 17, 2026) was an American bishop of the Episcopal Church who served as the Bishop of South Dakota from 1984 to 1992.

-Early life and career
+Background

 Anderson was born in Glendale, California, on February 12, 1942.
-He studied at Valparaiso University, from where he graduated with a Bachelor of Arts degree in 1963.
+He studied at Valparaiso University, from which he graduated with a Bachelor of Arts degree in 1963.
 He then joined the United States Army.
 He graduated from the University of the South in theology in 1974.
 He also graduated with a Master of Arts in 1981, and a Doctor of Philosophy in 1985 from Valparaiso University.

+Anderson died in Sioux Falls, South Dakota, on January 17, 2026, at the age of 83.

 Ordained ministry

 Anderson was ordained deacon in 1974 and priest in 1975.
 He then became an army chaplain in 1976, and taught at the University of the South.
 He also held the C. K. Benedict Chair of Theology from 1978 to 1984.
 He was also head of the admissions committee and chaired the senior program.
 Subsequently, he served as priest-in-charge at Christ Church in Alto, Tennessee.